moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 A string defining the parent track name {{trackname}} to be cloned.
 This field MUST only be included inside a Clone tracks {{clonetracks}} object.

+### Track duration {#trackduration}
+Location: T    Required: Optional   JSON Type: Number

+The duration of the track expressed in integer milliseconds.
+This field MUST NOT be included if the isLive {{islive}} field value is false.

 ## Delta updates {#deltaupdates}
 A catalog update might contain incremental changes.
 This is a useful property if many tracks may be initially declared but then there are small changes to a